pragya-gupta7/Aristi-AI-Calendar-Assistant/README.md

 ```

    2.2 Create a Certificate Signing Request (CSR) for the Server: <br>
-      Create a file named server.csr.cnf with the following content
+      Create a file named server.csr.cnf with the following content<br>

 ```
       [req]